 --name or -n, specify test name to run.

-Note that you can also run more that one test by name, by adding more --name arguments
+Note that you can also run more than one test by name, by adding more --name arguments

 --testId or -t, specify test id to run.

-Note that you can also run more that one test by id, by adding more --testId arguments
+Note that you can also run more than one test by id, by adding more --testId arguments

 --grid to specify the Selenium Grid name to use.
 You can use "Testim-Grid"/ your local selenium grid/ Saucelabs / Browserstack